IBM-Cloud/terraform-provider-ibm/website/docs/d/network_vlan.html.markdown

 * `id` - The unique identifier of the VLAN.
 * `subnets` - A list of subnets associated with this VLAN.
+* `virtual_guests` - A nested block describing the VSIs attached to the VLAN.
+Nested `virtual_guests` blocks have the following structure:
+  * `id` - The ID of the virtual guest.
+  * `domain` - The domain of the virtual guest.
+  * `hostname` - The hostname of the virtual guest.